mvolkmann/blog/src/smalltalk.md

 To save any changes, open the World menu and select "Save Image", "Save Image as", or "Save Image and Quit".
 The changes include open windows, their position and size, selections made (ex.
-System Browser top panel selections), and their content (ex.
+System Browser top pane selections), and their content (ex.
 Workspaces).

 To quit without saving changes,